top of page

 East River vs West River: what’s the difference?

-East Glacial River (Adventure Trip)
+East Glacial River (More intense & technical)

 • Stronger rapids